Pictures

 Scabbard: "n44" in triangle

-The blade is double-edged and the grips are made of molded plastic.
+The blade is double-edged, reminiscent of the Serbian M1899 bayonet.
+The grips are made of molded plastic.

 Although the dimensions seem pretty normative, it is so small and light that it seems like a toy.
 Look how small the scabbard is, compared to my hand (and I have very small hands).